octaprog7/MatrixDisplay/README.md

 Upload MicroPython firmware to the NANO(ESP, etc) board, and then files: main.py, mtrx_disp.py and sensor_pack folder.
 Then open main.py in your IDE and run it.

+## Power Supply Requirements
+It follows from the documentation that the typical current consumption of an 8x8 LED segment (all LEDs on) is 330 mA.
+Therefore, it can be considered that the segment draws about 200 mA at 5 Volts.
+If there are 4 segments, the consumption will reach 800 mA at 5 Volts.
+8 segments consume 1.6 A at 5 Volts.

+### Capacitors
+For every 4 segments, you need to install two capacitors in parallel with the power supply.
+The first is 100 uF x 16 Volts.
+The second 10 nF x 25..50 Volts.
+The terminals of these capacitors should be located as close as possible to the power terminals of the matrix indicator!
+The length of printed conductors or wires must be minimized!!!
+Without good power, the device will not work properly!

 # Pictures
 ## IDE
 ![alt text](https://github.com/octaprog7/MatrixDisplay/blob/master/ide7219.png)